animesshhh/Alt-Mobility-Customer-Analysis/README.md

 - `/queries/`: Contains individual `.sql` files for key queries (KPIs, retention, trends).
 - `/visualizations/`: Contains power bi report, dashboards and images for the same.
 - `README.md`: This file.
+- `Summary of findings`: Contains summary of findings in analysis

 ## 🛠️ Tools Used